sero-dev/adventure-works/README.md

 ### 2. Prepare the Backup File

-Download the AdventureWorks backup file from a [trusted source](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms).
-Depending on which backup you use, you may need to rename the file to `AdventureWorks.bak`.
+Download the AdventureWorks2022 backup file from a [trusted source](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms).
+Depending on which backup you use, you may need to rename the file to `AdventureWorks2022.bak`.

-Place your AdventureWorks.bak file in a directory named import-data within the root of the repository.
+Place your AdventureWorks2022.bak file in a directory named import-data within the root of the repository.
 The structure should look like this:

 ```
 adventure-works/